btmartin721/SNPio/README.md

 - File readers (VCF, PHYLIP, STRUCTURE, GENEPOP)
 - Genotype filtering (NRemover2)
-- PCA and missingness plots (Plotting)
+- PCA and missingness plots (PopGenStatistics)
 - Genotype encoding (GenotypeEncoder)
 - Population statistics (PopGenStatistics)
-- Experimental: Tree parsing (TreeParser)
+- Experimental: Phylogenetic tree parsing (TreeParser)

 ---

 ## 🧪 Development Notes

+See [CONTRIBUTING.md](https://github.com/btmartin721/snpio/CONTRIBUTING.md) for more information on contributing to the SNPio code.

-To run tests:
+To run unit tests:

 ```bash
 pip install snpio[dev]
 pytest tests/
 ```

+This will run all unit tests in the ```tests``` directory.

 ---

 ## 🧾 License and Citation

-SNPio is licensed under the **GPL-3.0 License**.
+SNPio is licensed under the [GPL-3.0 License](https://github.com/btmartin721/snpio/LICENSE).

 Please cite any publication(s) when using SNPio in your research.
+A manuscript is currently in development, and this section will be updated upon acceptance.

 ---